dynamoose/dynamoose/ROADMAP.md

 # Dynamoose Roadmap

+This is the proposed roadmap for Dynamoose.
+If you have ideas for how to improve the library please submit GitHub issues.
+Please keep in mind all content below is not finalized and is subject to change at any time.

 ### Release 0.9

 The goal of release 0.9 is to increase the parity with mongoose.
 The primary purpose will be to come up with a plugin system similar to that of mongoose although not necessarily compatible.